nbarikipoulos/json-cipher-value/README.md

 - This module is based on the build-in crypto node module,
 - Default settings perform an aes-256-ctr ciphering,
-- An iv is randomly generated for each value and appended to the result.
+- An iv is randomly generated for each value.

-Furthermore, it is provided with a [CLI](#cli) in order to cipher json files.
+Furthermore, it is provided with a [CLI](#cli) in order to simply cipher json files.

 ## Table of Contents